GSA/open-gsa-redesign/_apidocs/entity-api.md

 <details>
 <summary>repsAndCerts Section</summary><br>
 Note: This schema is only available in the Alpha V1 and V2 Entity Management API and will not be made available in Beta until SAM Integration.<br><br>
-The repsAndCerts section will only be returned in the response if requested via the includeSections parameter, otherwise it will not be returned by default.
+The repsAndCerts section will only be returned in the response if requested via the includeSections parameter, otherwise it will not be returned by default.<br><br>
+The repsAndCerts section is not available for use with the format parameter.
 <br>
 <br>
 <summary>certifications Sub Section</summary>